 When you have the chance to meet with your prospect, learn as much as you can about their situation.
 Don’t start by telling them who you are and why you’re so great.
 Instead, take the time to understand them and learn why they are looking for a new firm.

 If you asked insightful, probing, open-ended questions and listened well, you will have a great foundation for a customized your proposal.
 Include the information you captured in your meeting, specifically identifying both what they need and want out of a new accounting firm relationship.

-- Follow-up.This should go without saying, but prompt and timely follow-up is very important.
-It shows that you care and want their business.
-In addition, send thank-you notes to the people involved, letting them know your appreciation for inclusion in the process.
+This should go without saying, but prompt follow-up is critical.
+Timeliness shows that you care and want their business.
+Go the extra mile and send thank-you notes to the people involved.
+Let them know you appreciate inclusion in their scoping process.